-Even if you have never stepped foot into a martial arts training institution, you are likely aware of the different belt colours or have heard others praising athletes for making it to the black belt level.
-What do all these various coloured belts mean anyway, and how is it significant to taekwondo?
+Even if you have never set foot into a local Dojang, you are likely aware of the different belt colours or have heard others praising athletes for making it to the black belt level.
+What do all these various belt colours mean anyway, and how is it significant to taekwondo?

-For a combat sport that is fairly young in its history, it's amazing that taekwondo is one of the martial art forms widely practised around the world today.
-You could be thinking of getting into this popular sport, so let's see what's in store for when you obtain your first white belt.
+For a martial art that is relatively young in its history, it's amazing that taekwondo is one of the martial arts widely practised around the world today and also right here in Malaysia.
+If you’re thinking about taking your first steps into this dynamic sport, let’s explore what lies ahead, starting with the journey from your very first white belt.

 The best Martial arts tutors available